Enedis-OSS/chutney/example/README.md

 ## Examples

-All examples are defined in package **com.chutneytesting.example**.
+All examples are defined in package **fr.enedis.chutney.example**.

 The scenarios defined are executed in test directory.

 ## Demo

-All code for demo is defined in package **com.chutneytesting.demo**.
+All code for demo is defined in package **fr.enedis.chutney.demo**.

 No tests are written for this.
 It defined some Chutney objects who will be synchronized to the demo Chutney instance.